 Upload requirements

-Do not edit the document's content with software like Photoshop or modify it manually.
-If the file format is incorrect, do not simply change the file extension.
-Instead, use an image editing tool to save it as a JPG, JPEG, or BMP file.
+Do not edit the document image.
+If the file is in an unsupported format, use an image editor to save it as a JPG, JPEG, or BMP file instead of manually changing the file extension.

-Go to the Registrant Profiles page, choose the CNNIC Profiles tab, and click Create Registrant Profile.
-Then, fill in the required information.
+Go to the Registrant Profiles page, select the CNNIC Profiles tab, click Create Registrant Profile, and fill in the required information.

 Basic information